kartikj163/kartikj163.github.io/README.md

 <h2> AUTHOR: KARTIK JADHAV </h2>

 <h2>MOTIVATION:</h2>
-<h3>Many people feel that global warming is a hoax and that it is not a major problem.
-We need to educate people about global warming in order to have a meaningful impact on it.</h3>
+Many people feel that global warming is a hoax and that it is not a major problem.
+We need to educate people about global warming in order to have a meaningful impact on it.